Simulation of radio signals from cosmic-ray cascades in air and ice as observed by in-ice Askaryan radio detectors: Framework overview

 \section{Framework overview}

 To fully simulate the radio emission of cosmic-ray particle cascades for in-ice radio antennas, we need to consider: a) the emission created during the development of the in-air particle shower and how this propagates into ice, and b) the emission created during the development of the in-ice particle cascade, initiated when the particle shower itself propagates into ice.
-Earlier studies investigating the propagation of cosmic-ray particle cascades into ice and other media can be found in~\cite{Razzaque2002, Razzaque2002_add, Seckel2008, Javaid2012, deVries2016, Tueros2010, DeKockere2021, DeKockere2022, DeKockere2023}.
-Since polar ice can reach up to altitudes of $\mathcal{O}$(3~km), where UHECR air showers still have a very energy-dense core, the in-ice radio emission can lead to a significant contribution to the total radio emission of the shower as observed by in-ice antennas.
+Earlier studies investigating the propagation of cosmic-ray particle cascades into ice and other media can be found in~\cite{ZHS1992, Razzaque2002, Razzaque2002_add, Bevan_2007, Seckel2008, Tueros2010, Alvarez_2012, Javaid2012, SAFTOIU_2013, deVries2016, DeKockere2021, DeKockere2022, DeKockere2023}.
+Polar ice can reach up to altitudes of $\sim 3$~km, which corresponds to a vertical atmospheric depth of $\sim 730$~g/cm$^2$ at the South Pole, where UHECR air showers still have a very energy-dense core.
+As such, the in-ice radio emission can lead to a significant contribution to the total radio emission of the shower as observed by in-ice antennas.

 FAERIE uses the air shower simulation program CORSIKA 7.7500 to simulate the in-air particle cascade, which calculates the radio emission using the CoREAS code~\cite{corsika, MainCoreas}.
 CoREAS applies the endpoint formalism to simulate the electric field at a given antenna position in air.
-This is done by calculating the emission of every single charge in the particle cascade during the CORSIKA simulation, and uses straight-line propagation of rays \cite{corsika_endpoint,SLAC_T510}.
+This is done by calculating the emission of every single charge in the particle cascade during the CORSIKA simulation, and using straight-line propagation of rays \cite{corsika_endpoint,SLAC_T510}.
 For FAERIE, we modified the code so it can handle antenna positions in ice using full ray tracing.
 The ray tracing has been discussed in detail in ~\cite{Latif2023, Latif_ICRC23}.